 When can I complain?

-You should make your complaint as soon as possible and not more than twelve months after the events.
-This is because it is easier for us investigate while events are fresh in people’s memories.
-We may be able to look into things which happened more than twelve months ago if there is a genuine reason why you could not make a complaint sooner.
+You should make your complaint as soon as possible but not more than twelve months after the event.
+This is because we are able to better investigate concerns while events are fresh in people’s memories.
+We may be able to look into things which happened more than twelve months ago, if there is a genuine reason why you could not make a complaint sooner.

 I am worried that making a complaint will affect my care.
 Will the staff treat me differently?

 No. All of our staff are encouraged to be open and respond positively to complaints.
 Making a complaint will not have a negative effect on your care.
-If you have any concerns about this, please talk to our PALS team.
+If you have any concerns about this, please talk to our Local Resolution (PALS) team.

 Where can I get help in making my complaint?